 - Stop perpetuating bias and stereotypes

-Contact us today to sign your team up for the Indigenous & Intercultural Training program.
+Contact us today to sign your team up for the Indigenous & Intercultural Awareness Training program.

 BCIT’s has an exceptional team of professional facilitators with industry experience.
-Contact Sonia Dhaliwal to learn more about the available Facilitator Roles:
+Contact Sonia Dhaliwal to learn more about the available positions:

 - Lil’wat Nation History, Culture, and Traditions Facilitator Role